Find Affordable College Courses

 Norfolk, VA

-Old Dominion University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
-Located in the city of Norfolk, Old Dominion is a public school with a very large student population.
+Old Dominion University came in at #8 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in Virginia ranking.
+Located in the midsize city of Norfolk, Old Dominion is a public school with a very large student population.

 Of the 107 students majoring in visual and performing arts at Old Dominion, 40% are male and 60% are female.